superturbo-cell/Library-of-Congress-image-carousel/docs/users.md

  # User Steps
 ## Create the Requests for the Library of Congress API
--- import requests
+- Import requests
--- Define Search Parameters
+- Define Search Parameters
--- Make the Request
+   Make the Request
--- Check the Response and add in additinoal information.
+   Check the Response and add in additinoal information.

 ## Create a a Flask App
---Import Flask
+- Import Flask
+- List the Default page and description that search will replace
+- Create a function that uses the API to search and retrieve images and captions.
+-

 •	Describe how to use your project (preferably using screenshots), walking through it from a end user's perspective, step - by step, in a logical order.
 •	If possible make a note on possible errors (i.e. messages that the user might get) and how to fix those.